Ralph Fowler

-In World War I he obtained a commission in the Royal Marine Artillery and was seriously wounded in his shoulder in the Gallipoli campaign.
+In World War I, Fowler obtained a commission in the Royal Marine Artillery and was seriously wounded in his shoulder in the Gallipoli campaign.
 The wound enabled his friend Archibald Hill to use his talents properly.
 As Hill's second in command he worked on anti-aircraft ballistics in the Anti-Aircraft Experimental Section of HMS Excellent on Whale Island.
 He made a major contribution on the aerodynamics of spinning shells.
 He was awarded the OBE in 1918.

-Academic career

-In 1919, Fowler returned to Trinity and was appointed college lecturer in mathematics in 1920.
-Here he worked on thermodynamics and statistical mechanics, bringing a new approach to physical chemistry.
+In 1919, Fowler returned to Trinity College, where he became College Lecturer in Mathematics the following year.

+Fowler worked on thermodynamics and statistical mechanics, bringing a new approach to physical chemistry.
 With Arthur Milne, a comrade during the war, he wrote a seminal work on stellar spectra, temperatures, and pressures.
-In 1925 he was made a Fellow of the Royal Society.
+In 1925, he was elected a Fellow of the Royal Society.
 He became research supervisor to Paul Dirac and, in 1926, worked with him on the statistical mechanics of white dwarf stars.

-In 1927 he was one of the participants of the fifth Solvay Conference on Physics that took place at the International Solvay Institute for Physics in Belgium.
-In 1928 he published (with Lothar Nordheim) a seminal paper that explained the physical phenomenon now known as field electron emission, and helped to establish the validity of modern electron band theory.
+In 1927, Fowler was one of the participants of the fifth Solvay Conference on Physics that took place at the International Solvay Institute for Physics in Belgium.
+The following year, he published (with Lothar Nordheim) a seminal paper that explained the physical phenomenon now known as field electron emission, and helped to establish the validity of modern electron band theory.
 In 1931, he was the first to formulate and label the zeroth law of thermodynamics.
-In 1932 he was elected to the Chair of Theoretical Physics at the Cavendish Laboratory.
+The following year, he was appointed John Humphrey Plummer Professor of Mathematical Physics in the Cavendish Laboratory.
+In 1933, he worked with John Bernal to develop a model for the structure of water and ice known as the ice rules.

 In 1939, when World War II began, he resumed his work with the Ordnance Board, despite poor health, and was chosen for scientific liaison with Canada and the United States.
-He knew America well, having visiting professorships at Princeton and the University of Wisconsin–Madison.
-For this liaison work he was knighted in 1942 (see MAUD Committee).
+He knew America well, having visiting professorships at Princeton University and the University of Wisconsin–Madison.
+For this liaison work, he was knighted in 1942 (see MAUD Committee).
 He returned to Britain later in the war and worked for the Ordnance Board and the Admiralty up until a few weeks before his death in 1944.

 Fifteen Fellows of the Royal Society and three Nobel Laureates (Chandrasekhar, Dirac, and Mott) were supervised by Fowler between 1922 and 1939.
-In addition to Milne, he worked with Sir Arthur Eddington, Subrahmanyan Chandrasekhar, Paul Dirac and Sir William McCrea.
+In addition to Milne, he worked with Sir Arthur Eddington, Subrahmanyan Chandrasekhar, Paul Dirac, Homi J. Bhabha, and Sir William McCrea.
 It was Fowler who introduced Dirac to quantum theory in 1923.
 Fowler also put Dirac and Werner Heisenberg in touch with each other through Niels Bohr.
-At Cambridge he supervised the doctoral studies of 64 students, including John Lennard-Jones, Paul Dirac and Garrett Birkhoff.
+At Cambridge, he supervised the doctoral studies of 64 students, including John Lennard-Jones, Paul Dirac, and Garrett Birkhoff.

+Fowler died on 28 July 1944 in Trumpington at the age of 55.

-The Fowler Islands, in Crystal Sound, on the Antarctic Peninsula were named by the UK Antarctic Place-Names Committee in his honour.
+The Fowler Islands in Crystal Sound on the Antarctic Peninsula were named by the UK Antarctic Place-Names Committee in his honour.